 If you don’t have a waterway handy, make sure you plant near a place that gets consistent moisture.
 This could be as simple as paying attention to where the water collects in your yard after a rainstorm.

-These trees do not like the cold
+Southern Magnolias do not like the cold

-Southern Magnolias do not like cold, frosty temperatures.
-They need moderate winter temperatures to thrive, making planting them in the Northeast challenging.
+Because they need moderate winter temperatures to thrive, planting them in the Northeast can be challenging.
 However, because of climate change, these trees can now be seen thriving in the Mid-Atlantic states.
-On average, Southern Magnolias need 65% of the days (~240) to be frost-free.

-But frosts and cold weather can happen, even in the warmest Southern climates.
-Baby seedling Southern Magnolias have the hardest time recovering from the occasional frost but an established, large Southern Magnolia can weather occasional cold.
-When an adult Southern Magnolia experiences a frost, you’ll notice some leaves will have dark splotches or darken (basically, this is them getting freezer burn.)
+Cold snaps happen, even in the warmest Southern climates.
+Baby seedling Southern Magnolias have the most challenging time recovering from the occasional frost, but an established, large Southern Magnolia can weather occasional cold.
+When an adult Southern Magnolia experiences a frost, you’ll notice some leaves will have dark splotches or darken (this is them getting freezer burn.)
 Some leaves will probably fall.
-Don’t worry—in the spring new leaves will come.

 If you’re worried about the cold…